sandermak/branchandbound.net/_posts/2015-10-27-osgi-to-jigsaw.md

 So to keep expectations in check, I'm already happy if we can port the module and service structure at startup.
 Adding and removing new modules dynamically will have to wait for now.

+Our challenge is to translate the OSGi bundles into equivalent Jigsaw modules.
-The first step for re-creating this example in the JPMS was to find out what should go into the ```module-info.java``` descriptors.
+The first step for re-creating this example in the JPMS is to find out what should go into the ```module-info.java``` descriptors.
 These module descriptors contain the dependency information for Java modules.
 It is similar to the OSGi meta-data in the manifest file of OSGi jars.